JoinCODED/WS-Dart-M9-Asyncrounus-Programming/01_Asyncrounus_programming/03_Async_await.md

 We agreed we need to handle both cases, when a future resolves into a value, and when it resolves into an error.

-So we will produce an error using the `throw` keyword like this:
+We will produce an error using the `throw` keyword as follows:

 ```dart
 void main () async {